LoiseauN/Betadiversity-protected-areas/README.md

 This repository is structured as follow:

-- `Birds/`: Contains data and code to compute beta diversity for birds
+- `Birds/`: Contains data and code to compute beta diversity and null model for birds
-- `Plants/`: Contains data and code to compute beta diversity for plants
+- `Plants/`: Contains data and code to compute beta diversity and null model for plants
-- `Fish/`: Contains data and code to compute beta diversity for Fish
+- `Fish/`: Contains data and code to compute beta diversity and null model for Fish
 - `outputs/`: contains all data required to reproduce figures
-- `R/`: contains all code required to reproduce figures
+- `make figure`: master R script to reproduced all figures by  each R script stored in the Output